Mendocino County Court Records

 Types of probate records:

-Probate records in Mendocino County encompass filings related to the probate of wills, intestate succession, estate accounting, trust administration disputes, petitions for appointment of guardians and conservators, partition actions, and escheat proceedings.
+Probate records in Mendocino County include filings related to the probate of wills, intestate succession, estate accounting, trust administration disputes, petitions for appointment of guardians and conservators, partition actions, and escheat proceedings.

 Searching probate records:

-Probate cases are among the categories restricted from remote public viewing under rule 2.503© when the case involves guardianship or conservatorship.
-For these case types, non-parties must use the courthouse kiosks.
+Probate cases involving guardianship or conservatorship are restricted from remote public viewing under rule 2.503 — non-parties must use the courthouse kiosks for those.
 Other probate matters, such as standard estate administrations, may be viewable remotely through re:SearchCA.

-If a case number is unknown, the court will conduct a search for a $15.00 fee.
-This fee can be avoided by searching the court’s online case index in advance to locate the case number.
+If you don't have a case number, the court will conduct a search for a $15.00 fee.
+You can avoid that charge by searching the court's online case index beforehand to find the case number.

 Copies and tentative rulings: